Apple Mobile Device Management FAQ: your top questions answered

 Q: What is an Apple ID?
 What is a Managed Apple ID?

 An Apple ID is an identifier and authenticator.
-Individuals can use an Apple ID to buy items from the App Store and to continue their settings across your iPhone, iPad, Mac, Apple Watch and other Apple devices with one login.
-While you can use individual Apple IDs to manage devices in an organization, it’s a more secure and easily-controlled process to instead use Managed Apple IDs.
+Individuals can use an Apple ID to buy items from the App Store and to continue their settings across your iPhone, iPad, Mac, Apple Watch, Vision Pro and other Apple devices with one login.
+While you can use individual Apple IDs to manage devices in an organization, it’s a more secure and easily controlled process to use Managed Apple IDs instead.

 Q: What is a zero-touch deployment?